lbryio/lbry.com/content/faq/how-to-clean-install-preserve.md

 ## Ubuntu / Linux
 *(Exact steps may vary per distro)*
 1. Reboot your PC (this is to ensure that no LBRY processes are running)
 2. Uninstall the LBRY application by going to terminal and typing: sudo apt-get remove lbry.
-Y to confirm *(Ubunutu specific command)*
+Y to confirm *(Ubuntu specific command)*
 3. Open File browser and navigate to the Home directory.
 Press Ctrl-H to view hidden files and folders
 5. If performing a clean install, delete the .lbryum and .lbrynet folders **(!!THIS WILL DELETE YOUR WALLET AND DATA!!)** and skip to step 8
 6. Navigate to the .lbryum folder and delete the `blockchain_headers` file